thesupersonic16/DALTools/README.md

     TEXTool -f 0 title             Extracts the first frame TEXTool -p -o frames title.tex Extracts all frames into a folder called frames
 ```

+## STSCTool
+STSCTool is a tool used to dissemble and reassemble scripts (.bin).
+To dissemble/reassemble supported scripts, just drag and drop the script(s) you want (.txt or .bin)

+STSCTool is currently really far from being complete but is usable at this point, and outputs all the instructions in as much detail as needed to be easily reassembled.